jianboli/PortfolioAnalysis/README.md

 # dependence
 numpy, pandas, tia

-At the same time, this package heavily relay on Bloomberg.
+At the same time, this package heavily rely on Bloomberg.
 So you will need local Bloomberg open and API service aviable to use most of the functionailities.